Idea Prioritization – How to Succeed?

 You can set your own evaluation criteria to the system in minutes, gather valuable data and make more educated decisions automatically, as the software shows which ideas meet your unique criteria the best.

 An integrated idea management tool will make your job much easier and more pleasant, and it only requires a few clicks to be able to get started.

 Although having a lot of ideas is great, choosing the ones to pursue first can be difficult.
 Also, because there are plenty of different types of ideas, not all ideas can be managed and prioritized using the same criteria.

 Knowing which characteristics to look for can help when learning which ideas are really important for your business.
 Being able to assess ideas using your individual prioritization criteria also helps you to identify ideas that may not be a priority now but might end up being valuable in the future.

 In order to succeed with prioritizing a number of different ideas, try to collect a set of criteria that is simple enough to be effective but not too simple so that you'll be able to gather enough of relevant data.

-When you have your idea management process in place, the next step is to get started with the right tool.
+When you have your idea management process in place, the next step is to put that into action with the right tool.

-If you’re looking for an idea management tool, you can get familiar with Viima's free plan.
+If you’re looking for an idea management platform, you can start using Viima for free, and within minutes.